Anvitha-create/password-strength-checker/README.md

-# Password Strength Checker 🔐
+# 🔐 Fun Password Strength Checker 🎉

-This is a simple Python project that checks how strong a given password is based on:
+A fun and interactive Python tool that checks how strong your password is — with emojis, clear feedback, and continuous testing until you type `exit` to quit.

-- Length (minimum 8 characters)
-- Includes at least one number
-- Includes at least one uppercase letter
-- Includes at least one lowercase letter
-- Includes at least one special character

-### How to Run

-1. Copy the code from `main.py`
-2. Paste it in Python IDE like Replit or any Python app
-3. Enter a password
-4. It will show you if the password is Strong, Moderate or Weak

 ---

-Made with 💙 by Anvitha Shetty
+## ✨ Features

+- Checks if your password has:
+  - Minimum 8 characters
+  - At least one number
+  - At least one uppercase letter
+  - At least one lowercase letter
+  - At least one special character
+- Provides fun, emoji-filled feedback to guide you
+- Keeps asking for passwords until you type `exit`

+---

+#💡 Sample Output
+![Password Strength Checker Output]
+(output.jpg)